-HCl intermolecular forces are dipole dipole intraction and London dispersion forces because it is a polar molecules.
+HCl intermolecular forces has dipole dipole intraction and London dispersion forces.

 Helo, reders welcome to another fresh article on “textilesgreen.in”. today you will know about hcl intermolecular forces and why intermolecular forces is important.